-The church is well over 100 years old, so we have high ceilings and a traditional pulpit (which is no longer in use) but we don’t have an organ.
+The church building was 125 years old in 2019, so we have high ceilings and a traditional pulpit (which is no longer in use) but we don’t have an organ.
 The room is plain – we don’t have candles, statues, religious pictures, incense, holy water or crucifixes, just a plain wooden cross we were gifted, hanging on the wall above the pulpit.
 The pulpit isn’t used these days – our speakers will stand on the platform to address the congregation from the platform where we have a simple wooden lectern.
 We have central heating and we sit on modern upholstered chairs – there are no hard wooden pews.
 The floor is old parquet wooden flooring.

 What is a service like?

 In our Sunday morning service you will find something for everyone, both new visitors and regular members.
 We are an older congregation and fairly traditional in our service format with hymns, prayers, sermon and offerings, but we are open to trying new ways, We occasionally may use a “responsive” prayer, where the congregation may join in with the minister, but generally we do not.
 We don’t use a prayer book or a missal, or have fixed prayers for certain Sundays or times of the year.

-We use a modern projector and screen for all the words and songs, so it’s easy to follow along.
+We use a modern projector and screen for all the words and songs, so it’s easy to follow.
 This screen is also used to show slides and videos as part of our worship.
 Any of our members will be happy to help you with any questions you have about what to do or what will happen during the service.
 We are a very small congregation so you won’t be lost in a crowd.
 You will quickly become “one of us” if you decide to stay.

 How long are your services?

 What is the music like?

 We currently have no musicians and so music is provided via a modern electronic hymnal, which can produce a variety of styles to accompany both old hymns and modern worship songs.
 We also use CDs and downloaded music videos from time to time.